arawa/divims/README.md

 ## Additional Help

-If you need assistance, require a further development (such as develop compatibility with your preferd cloud), you can contact Arawa to learn about professional services to support your project.
+If you need assistance, require a further development (such as develop compatibility with your prefered cloud), you can contact Arawa to learn about professional services to support your project.

 Please visit [project page on Arawa's website](https://www.arawa.fr/solutions/produits-arawa/arawa-divims-for-bigbluebutton/) (French content) or [contact us](https://www.arawa.fr/contact/).